Quality Legal Services at Affordable Rates

 Shell Offshore, Inc. v.
 Courtney, 2006 WL 1968926 (E.D.
 La.
 2006) (unpublished) (holding that a stay of

-discovery for one year in civil lawsuit against client/defendant under Racketeer Influenced and Corrupt
+discovery for one year in civil lawsuit against client under Racketeer Influenced and Corrupt

 Organizations Act (“RICO”), 18 U.S.C. § 1962, was appropriate to protect client's Fifth Amendment